delta-io/delta-sharing/README.md

 [Delta Sharing](https://delta.io/sharing) is an open protocol for secure real-time exchange of large datasets, which enables organizations to share data in real time regardless of which computing platforms they use.
 It is a simple [REST protocol](PROTOCOL.md) that securely shares access to part of a cloud dataset and leverages modern cloud storage systems, such as S3, ADLS, or GCS, to reliably transfer data.

 With Delta Sharing, a user accessing shared data can directly connect to it through pandas, Tableau, Apache Spark, Rust, Python, or dozens of other systems that support the open protocol, without having to deploy a specific compute platform first.
-Data providers can share a dataset once to reach a broad range of consumers, while data consumers can get started using the data in minutes on their existing computing tools.
+Data providers can share a dataset once to reach a broad range of consumers, while data consumers can get started using the data in minutes.

 This repo includes the following components: